-Solutions for a Changing World
+Solutions for a Changing World There is an old saying:

-There is an old saying: "It's not the big that eat the small; It's the fast that east the slow."
+"It's not the big that eat the small; It's the fast that east the slow."

 This has proven especially true for security with social media in ministry.
-The threat today is not only stemming from sophisticated state actors, or even well-coordinated nonstate actors like cyber hacking group terrorist organizations.
-The threat also comes from ideologically driven individuals who troll the internet for Christian mission endeavor and "out" that ministry to a state actor.
+The threat today is not only stemming from sophisticated state actors, or even well-coordinated non-state actors like cyber hacking groups or terrorist organizations.
+The threat also comes from ideologically driven individuals who troll the internet for Christian mission endeavor and "out" those ministries to a state actor.
 These individuals are doing as much or more damage to mission endeavor than state actors.